haseebshaik00/system-design/README.md

 1) Object: Real world entities
 2) Class: collection of objects / blueprint of entities

+### Class
-3) Class contains: Constructors, Destructor, access specifiers/access modifiers, data members/attributes/fields/propeties, member functions/methods, getters, setters
+- **Contains:** Constructors, Destructor, access specifiers/access modifiers, data members/attributes/fields/propeties, member functions/methods, getters, setters

-4) Constructors:
+#### Constructors:

     a) Default: A default constructor is one that either:
         (i) Takes no parameters or
         (ii) has all parameters with default values.
         If you don't define any constructor, C++ automatically provides a default constructor that does nothing (but still constructs the object).
 However, if you define any other constructor, the compiler does not generate a default constructor automatically unless you explicitly define it.

     b) Non-parameterized

     c) Parameterized

     d) Copy Constructor
         i) Shallow copy: copies properties of one object to another ii) Deep copy: not only copies data member values but also makes copies of dynamically allocated memory that the members points to